Hagmar/recsys/readme.txt

 3. Make sure project root is the current working directory for all of the following steps.

-4. Run "create_database.py" (in the "database" folder) on the new u.data "database/create_database.py -d ml-100k/"
+4. Run "create_database.py" (in the "database" folder) on the new u.data by typing the following into your terminal:
+    "database/create_database.py -d ml-100k/"

 5. Run "compile.sh".
 This downloads dependencies and compiles the Java application.